hackersanddesigners/coop/README.md

 };
 ```

-Replace the "addr" bits with the accounts created in Geth, and the password with the passwords you gave to Geth.
+and replace the "addr" bits with the accounts created in Geth, and the password with the passwords you gave to Geth.

+## Setup node server

+`cd ~/coop` and do `git clone https://github.com/hackersanddesigners/coopserv.git`

 ### Update abi.js